tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/virtualmachinescalesets/list-all-public-ips-set.md

 ms.author: "anavin"
 manager: "narayan"
 ---
-# List all public IPs of a VM
+# List all public IPs in a scale set
-Retrieves information about public IPs that are used by a virtual machine in the specified virtual machine scale set.
+Retrieves information about all public IPs that are used by each virtual machine in the specified virtual machine scale set.

 ## Request